False Imprisonment Law – California Penal Code 236

 Our criminal defense lawyers have seen a wide range of situations where individuals have been charged with PC 236 false imprisonment.
 For example, these criminal charges are common in domestic violence incidents.
 For instance, during a heated confrontation, a husband might grab his wife to prevent her from leaving the home.

-Another Penal Code 236 false imprisonment offense includes a situation where married couples are riding in a car and become involved in a heated argument.
-The wife, wanting to get away from the argument asks to be let out of the vehicle.
+Another Penal Code 236 false imprisonment offense involves married couples who are riding in a car and become involved in a heated argument.
+The wife, wanting to get away from the argument, asks to be let out of the vehicle.

 The husband refuses and continues with the confrontation.
 In this scenario, this act could be considered the crime of false imprisonment.

-It should be noted that PC 236 false imprisonment can be charged when confinement, detention, or restraint only lasted for a short amount of time.
+It should be noted that PC 236 false imprisonment can be charged when confinement, detention, or restraint only lasts for a short amount of time.

 It's also important to note that while a false imprisonment charge is not considered as serious as a kidnapping charge, it is still a serious offense that can carry harsh penalties.